Telling the world that your organization is accredited

 Displaying the Certificate of Accreditation

 The certificate of accreditation must only be displayed at accredited sites.
-For instance, when an accredited organization opens a new site after its on-site survey, the new site is not eligible to display a certificate of accreditation even though the organization is accredited.
+For instance, when an accredited organization opens a new site after its survey, the new site is not eligible to display a certificate of accreditation even though the organization is accredited.